Kampala Travel Guide: 15 Best Things to do in Kampala, Uganda

 9. Market Shoppings

-If you are into arts and crafts and souvenir shopping, there are many craft markets, galleries and shopping centre in the city.
-If you want typical African crafts, visit the African Craft Village behind the National Theatre or the Exposure Africa market on Buganda Road.
+If you are into arts and crafts and souvenir shopping, there are many craft markets in the city.

-Here you’ll find a wide selection of handicrafts including wood carvings, leather and jewellery.
 If you are a lover of art, Kampala also has great art galleries for you to quench your thirst.

-Even none art lover will fall in love with the beautiful and creative art pieces in the different galleries.
 A number of art galleries are located within the city center and therefore easy to access.
+One such gallery is the Nomo Gallery.

-10. Visit The Uganda Martyrs Shrines
+10. Visit Uganda Martyrs Shrine

-The Uganda martyrs shrines tour is one of the most spiritually nourishing experiences for a Christian pilgrim.
-It is also a great source of history about religion in Uganda.
-The tour covers martyrdom sites where several converted Christian pages/helpers in the Kings’s Palace were killed.
+The Uganda martyrs shrine tour is one of the most spiritually nourishing experiences for a Christian pilgrim.

-11. Tour Saint Paul Cathedral At Namirembe Hill
+11. Tour Saint Paul Cathedral

 St Paul’s cathedral is the oldest Anglican Church in Uganda.

+In 1875, Henry Stanley, the British explorer visited Kabaka Mutesa I’s palace and told him about Christianity.
 Mutesa I, enthralled by the stories that he heard, asked Stanley to write to Queen Victoria of England and ask her to send missionaries to Buganda.

 When Mutesa I was succeeded by his son Mwanga II in 1884, Christianity came under attack when Mwanga, angry that the Christian converts placed their God above traditional loyalty to him as Kabaka, resolved to wipe out the new religion.